Lutzerath: Location

-Lutzerath lies in the Vulkaneifel, a part of the Eifel known for its volcanic history, geographical and geological features, and even ongoing activity today, including gases that sometimes well up from the earth.
-It is not, however, in the district bearing this same name.
+Lutzerath lies in the Vulkaneifel, a part of the Eifel known for its volcanic history, geographical and geological features.
+Ongoing activities today, include gas emissions from the earth.
+Although part of the Vulkaneifel region, it does not fall within the district of the same name.
 Lutzerath is found on a high ridge (435 m above sea level) framed by dales, woods and meadows, between the state spa of Bad Bertrich and the tourist resort of Daun.
 Nearby are some crater lakes.

 Constituent communities

 Besides the main centre, also called Lutzerath, there is an outlying centre called Driesch.

 Alongside Driesch, there are residential areas that also belong to Lutzerath: Jagdhaus Flöder, Auf der Acht, Altmühle, Neumühle, Waldhaus Lutzerath and Waldhof.

 History

-In 1051, Lutzerath had its first documented mention and was long an Electoral-Trier holding.
+Lutzerath had its first documented mention in 1051, and was long an Electoral-Trier holding.
 In 1726, a main post office with a horse-changing station was built in Lutzerath.
 With the French Revolutionary occupation of the lands on the Rhine’s left bank between 1794 and 1796, Lutzerath passed to the canton of Lutzerath.
-In 1815 it was assigned to the Kingdom of Prussia at the Congress of Vienna.
+In 1815, it was assigned to the Kingdom of Prussia at the Congress of Vienna.
 Since 1946, it has been part of the then newly founded state of Rhineland-Palatinate.

-The outlying centre of Driesch formed together with Lutzerath a single municipality until 1922 when it became a separate one.
-On 7 June 1969, however, it was amalgamated with Lutzerath once again.
+The outlying centre of Driesch was originally part of Lutzerath but became a separate municipality in 1922.
+On 7 June 1969, it was reincorporated into Lutzerath.